davidlaprade/shiny-nemesis/paper.md

 the focus on the trait that is actually relevant to the epistemology of morality.

-3. A Darwinian Dilemma?
+§3.
+A Darwinian Dilemma?
-  - our moral psychology is an evolved trait
+  Street’s “Darwinian Dilemma” begins with the claim that our moral psychology is an evolved trait.
+As she puts it:
-    - evidence from broad cultural agreement
-    - evidence from similarities with other animals
+[N]atural selection has had a tremendous direct influence on what I have called our more basic evaluative tendencies[.]
+120
+There are two parts to the argument for this claim.
+The first involves demonstrating that moral psychology is in fact a trait -- i.e. a feature (or phenotype) of an organism capable of being passed down from parent to offspring by the transfer of genetic material.
+Street does not say much to justify this claim except to point to the emerging field of evolutionary psychology.
+“According to [evolutionary psychology], human cognitive traits are (in some cases) just as susceptible to Darwinian explanation as human physical traits are (in some cases).”
+(113) But we actually already saw an argument in the last section for this view anyway.
+Our moral psychology is presumably completely determined by our brains, and our brains are coded for by our genes.
+So, on the face of it, it seems obvious that our moral psychology should be a heritable trait.
+The second part of the argument is an inference to the best explanation.
+Street presents evidence that (she claims) is best explained by admitting that moral psychology has actually been subject to evolutionary forces.
+There are two such pieces of evidence.
+The first is the broad agreement we see in the moral psychologies of people living in different times, cultures, and socio-economic levels.
+It would seem that there is a kind of core set of moral feelings that almost everyone has.
+For example:
+The fact that something would promote one’s survival is a reason in favor of it.
+The fact that something would promote the interests of a family member is a reason to do it.
+We have greater obligations to help our own children than we do to help complete strangers.
+The fact that someone has treated one well is a reason to treat that person well in return.
+The fact that someone is altruistic is a reason to admire, praise, and reward him or her.
+The fact that someone has done one deliberate harm is a reason to shun that person or seek his or her punishment.
+115
+(1)-(6) feel right to most people, and their denials feel wrong.
+In view of the sheer number of moral beliefs that one could possibly have moral feelings about, it is amazing that so diverse a set of human beings -- subject to varying circumstances and cultural norms -- would yet agree on all of these points.
+But this is easily explained by the hypothesis that moral psychology was subject to evolutionary forces.
+For, if there was one among many competing moral psychologies that made a big difference in the fitness of its bearers (all else being equal), then it’s reasonable to think that such a trait would have swept to fixation in the human population.
+And in that case, we’d see the kind of continuity amongst otherwise disparate subjects that we do.
+  The second piece of evidence is the continuity we observe of our moral psychology in nature.
+Street puts the point well:
-- “Like us, individual chimpanzees seem to experience  at some basic motivational level  actions that would promote their survival or help their offspring as in some way ‘‘called for.’’
-More strikingly, and again at some basic motivational level, chimpanzees seem to experience the fact that another chimpanzee has helped them, whether by sharing food, grooming them, or supporting their position within the group hierarchy, as ‘‘counting in favor of’’ assisting that other individual in similar ways.”
+Like us, individual chimpanzees seem to experience -- at some basic motivational level -- actions that would promote their survival or help their offspring as in some way “called for.”
+More strikingly, and again at some basic motivational level, chimpanzees seem to experience the fact that another chimpanzee has helped them, whether by sharing food, grooming them, or supporting their position within the group hierarchy, as “counting in favor of” assisting that other individual in similar ways.
 117
-    - the best explanation of these facts is that the trait is evolved
-  - if it is evolved, then it was selected for directly or indirectly
-    - direct vs indirect selection
+This continuity is likewise easily explained in evolutionary terms.
+Evolution by natural selection is a slow, incremental process.
+Many small changes are made over a very long time.
+Hence, we expect to see the kind of continuity of phenotypes -- some “more developed” than others -- amongst species with common ancestors.
+Some of the species will (for environmental reasons) have accumulated more small changes than other species with respect to a trait.
+This then is an elegant explanation of this surprising continuity.
+Hence, moral psychology is an evolved trait.
-- There are two and only two ways for any given trait to evolve: either it can be selected for directly or it can be selected for indirectly.
+  Given, then, that our moral psychology appears to be an evolved trait we can ask a further question: how was it selected?
+There are two and only two ways for a trait to evolve.
+It can be selected for directly or indirectly.
 A trait is selected for iff organisms with that trait are fitter (have a greater propensity to leave offspring) than those without the trait, all else being equal.
-Selection is then direct iff the trait itself is the cause of the fitness increase, and indirect otherwise. (cite waters)
+Selection is then direct iff the trait itself is the cause of the fitness increase, and indirect otherwise.
+Street contends that the evolution of our moral psychology was due to direct selection.
+Moral psychology seems like it would have been the cause of huge fitness advantages/disadvantages.
+She says:
-  - it wasn’t selected for indirectly
-    - she settles this one from the armchair
--  [N]ote the [enormous] costs and benefits, as measured in the Darwinian currency of reproductive success, of accepting some evaluative judgements rather than others.
 It is clear, for instance, how fatal to reproductive success it would be to judge that the fact that something would endanger one’s survival is a reason to do it, or that the fact that someone is kin is a reason to harm that individual.
 A creature who accepted such evaluative judgements would run itself off cliffs, seek out its predators, and assail its offspring, resulting in the speedy elimination of it and its evaluative tendencies from the world .
-114
-    - objection:
-- it’s not the judging that’s fatal, its the acting upon
-- so here the phenomenology is really piggy backing on the tendency to act a certain way
-- in a way she almost admits this in admitting that the acting tendencies probably came before the judgments
-“Behavioral and motivational tendencies in the direction of at least some of the pairings of circumstance and response on this list presumably arose and became entrenched in our ancestors long before the rise of any capacity for full-fledged evaluative judgement” 118
-    - objection 2:
-      - this is armchair biology and the great trap of adaptationism
-      - anything can seem an adaptation if one’s imagination is good enough
-      - and likewise anything can seem maladaptive with the right insights
-        - plausibly ancient man could have had confused beliefs about who his kin were, about what promoted his survival, etc.
-        - it might have actually been to his disadvantage to follow such “tendencies”
-      - the point: things are only adaptive relative to environments
-      - and what we are being given no information about is what the state of ancient man’s environment was like
-      - so if we’re really going to be taking our biology seriously, we shouldn’t be taking this line of argument seriously
-    - for these two reasons, this claim is poorly defended
-  - this actually isn’t going to matter
+114 I actually find this line of thinking unconvincing.
+In part this is because merely judging that “endanger[ing] one’s survival is a reason” to do something couldn’t possibly have the effects she suggests.
+Merely thinking about reasons doesn’t affect fitness.
+What would have the effects on fitness would be actually doing the thing that endangers one’s survival.
+So in this case the selection on moral psychology actually appears to be indirect.
+On the other hand, it’s hard to find armchair biology very convincing -- especially when it’s about what traits count as adaptations (i.e. that are fitness enhancing).
+One of the great traps of armchair biology is that anything can be made to seem an adaptation if one’s imagination is good enough.
+And likewise anything can seem maladaptive in the right light.
+For example, it’s plausible that ancient man had false beliefs about who his kin were and about what would promote his survival.
+Suppose it was common amongst ancient members of our species to believe that draining one’s blood was a good way to eliminate impurities and thus promote survival (as we know it was for some time).
+Someone who judged that something’s promoting survival was a reason to do it might well cut themselves and bleed out.
+How then would this person pass on his/her moral psychology?
+Answer: he/she wouldn’t.
+So how do we know that direct selection of our moral psychology wasn’t thwarted by false beliefs in just this way?
+How do we know that it didn’t evolve indirectly by piggy-backing on some other trait?
+In short: we don’t.
+Not from what Street has given us.
-    - officially, I propose we drop it from her statement from the problem
-    - all Street needs to get her argument off the ground is that it was an evolved trait
+  So how did moral psychology evolve?
+I actually think that as far as Street’s argument is concerned it doesn’t matter.
+It’s an unnecessary flash point.
+Hence, I propose we officially drop it from her statement of the problem.
+We’ll see that all she needs to get her argument off the ground is that moral psychology is an evolved trait.
-- she states her Dilemma as a matter of declaring a relationship “The basic problem for realism is that it needs to take a position on what relation there is, if any, between the selective forces that have influenced the content of our evaluative judgements, on the one hand, and the independent evaluative truths that realism posits, on the other.”
-121
-- this is unclear: what is she asking the realist to provide? -- a relation?
-- The way most philosophers use the word “relation” only objects--only things--bear relations to one another.
-- (Schaffer citation, relations require relata)
-- But forces and truths aren’t objects.
+  We are now in a position to state the dilemma.
+Street states her dilemma as a matter of declaring a relationship:
+The basic problem for realism is that it needs to take a position on what relation there is, if any, between the selective forces that have influenced the content of our evaluative judgements, on the one hand, and the independent evaluative truths that realism posits, on the other.
+121 I find this unclear and unhelpful.
+It’s not obvious what she is demanding the realist provide.
+She says she wants “a relation”.
+But the way most philosophers use the word “relation” only objects -- only things (horses, houses, electrons, etc.) -- bear relations to one another.
+(Schaffer citation, relations require relata) But forces and truths -- what Street is demanding a relation for -- aren’t objects.
+And actually I’m not really sure what categories they even belong in.
+This is another unnecessary flash point.
+I think all she wants the realist to answer is this: did the truthmakers of moral claims affect the way our moral psychology evolved -- and if so, how?
+The dilemma thus has two horns: either the truthmakers of moral claims affected the way our moral psychology evolved or they didn’t.
+Either way, Street will claim, the realist is in trouble.
+The argument for this final premise is a somewhat tortured shotgun blast -- a let’s-prove-it-by-examining-every-possibility-we-can-think-of argument.
+So I will not rehearse it here.
+Instead, I am going to take up just the part that applies to the horn that I intend to take.
-- So, unless she has some idiosyncratic meaning of “relation” in mind, what is she talking about?
-- this is one of the ways in which Street’s argument generates unnecessary chaff
-- I think she wants the realist to answer the following question:
-  - did the truthmakers of moral claims affect the way our moral psychology evolved-- and if so, how?
-- the dilemma is thus the following:
-- either the truthmakers of moral claims affected the way our moral psychology evolved or they didn’t
-- no matter which the the realist chooses, he/she seems to be in trouble
-- the argument for this final premise is a somewhat tortured shotgun blast -it’s a let’s-prove-it-by-examining-every-possibility-we-can-think-of argument
-  - so I will not rehearse it here

 4. The Negative View
 - the solution I propose is to embrace the negative view: that the truthmakers